 When it comes to food as a tool for aesthetic goals, most of us are pretty impatient.
 We want results yesterday, and why wouldn’t we?
 The problem with this need for everything now, is leaning to fad-diets and quick-fixes that don’t work forever.
 The sad truth is all long term changes to your health don’t happen quickly, you have to be patient to create new habits and see the results.
 There’s no magic pill.
 This blog post is highlighting 3 of the biggest diet mistakes that I see often with my friends and personal training clients.

-We are totally obsessed with protein, the word sells even the most unappetising of snacks!
 We all can think about that one friend who preaches “Just lift and eat a ton of protein”…. they’re not entirely off mark, but they didn’t say eat that protein with a ton of synthetic sweeteners.
 Diets can obsess over one macronutrient, and many food products key marketing tool is the volume of one they champion.
-Don’t be fooled, just because said product has 20 grams of protein, does not mean it’s ‘healthy’.
+Don’t be fooled, just because said product has 20 grams of protein, does not mean it is necessarily ‘healthy’.
 When thinking about the amount of protein you need to obtain in your diet there’s a very simple calculation you can do on your own.

 The US Department of Agriculture recommends that men and women over the age of 19 should get a minimum of 0.8 grams of protein per kilogram of body weight per day.
 So to work out how much you should be getting multiply your weight in kg with 0.8.
 Those who intensely train 5-7 days a week should be getting 1.2-1.7g per kg of body weight.